‘Tis the season of joy and cheer – It’s almost Christmas in the Queen City!

 Bring your boo, or bring along a bunch of your family; either one works at Daniel Stowe Botanical Garden’s annual Holidays at the Garden.
 Here, the lush scenery of Daniel Stowe Botanical Garden is transformed into a winter wonderland.
 With over 600,000 lights, illuminated displays, festive decor, live music, crackling fires, and even a horse-drawn carriage available, the Daniel Stowe Botanical Garden is the perfect place to get in the holiday spirit for.

 Take a trip to the various countries of Europe, and explore what festive activities, food, and drink, and art they have to offer at Romare Bearden Park’s Christmas Village.
+This year’s festivities will run Nov.
+27 – Dec.
+23, 2020.
 Try a classic Austrian strudel, German gingerbread, hot cider, or the traditional German “Glühwein” wine in a souvenir mug as you stroll through the rows of vendors in the park.
 While you’re at it, get some last-minute shopping in at the festival, or use the opportunity to explore the surrounding sight of Uptown.

 Give Back to the Queen City

 Charlotte is filled with wonderful organizations that allow others to give back to our community.
 This holiday season, pay it forward with Samaritan’s Purse Operation Christmas Child—where each volunteer fills a shoebox with toys, school supplies, or personal hygiene items and drops them off at a designated location, the Salvation Army’s Angel Tree program—where each volunteer sponsors a child and donates items on a child’s wish list to his/her family, or the Charlotte Rescue Mission’s Christmas day service of providing warm meals to the homeless population.

 Camp Out in your Car